dariopicozzi/quantumsymmetry/README.md

     basis = 'sto-3g')
 ```

-This can be used for example to obtain the symmetry-adapted encoding qubit hamiltonian:
+This can be used for example to obtain the symmetry-adapted encoding qubit Hamiltonian:

 ```python
 encoding.hamiltonian